Electronic Access Agreement

 “Document(s)” means electronic versions or representations of bills, invoices and other records, notices, statements, confirmations or documents, or information in summary form about the foregoing.
 We choose which Documents may be presented via the Document Presentment Service.
 You request for Documents to be presented to you via the Document Presentment Service.
 Documents may also be called “ebills”.

-“Document Centre” means the online document centre located in the MyAdvisor Service where documents and other information relating to MyAdvisor Services may be securely provided to you.
+“Document Centre” means the online document centre located in MyAdvisor where documents and other information relating to MyAdvisor Services may be securely provided to you.

 “Electronic Signature” means any electronic information unique to you, which you create or adopt to show your acceptance.
 Examples of an Electronic Signature include an electronic representation of your handwritten signature, or clicking on an “I Accept" button, combined with relevant data such as date, time and user ID.